raganwald/braythwayt.com/_posts/2015-07-11-so-long-reddit.md

 Sometimes, you think about all this and say, "I accept the responsibility, and the benefit I provide outweighs the bad things."
 And sometimes you say, "No, the benefit does not outweigh the bad things, and I will not play along."

 I am choosing to stop playing along.
-So, when people come to my technical blog from reddit, I will redirect them here.
+So, when people come to my technical blog from Reddit, I will redirect them here.
 Of course, if someone still cares, they can carry right along to the original content from here.
 But I suspect this will produce a lot of downvotes, and that will mean my posts will stop appearing on Reddit.

 And my income will certainly go down.
 But for me personally, that is meaningless in the broader picture.
-I don't want to make money from lung cancer, or from hate.
+I don't want to make money from lung cancer, so I don't do business with tobacco companies.
+I don't want to do business with peopel who monetize hate, either.

+So I won't.

 ---